malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 # Let's Train a Reinforcement Learner

 This section shows the behavior of a reinforcement learner as it learns to play tic-tac-toe.
-After this section, the [code section](#code) discusses how to code the reinforcement learner and recreate the behavior shown here.
+After this section, the [code section](#code) discusses how to code the reinforcement learner and recreate this behavior.

+Here's a [direct link](https://html-preview.github.io/?url=https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/ca09fb05c6628e78f53235487dfe3b9cb6452cfd/tic_tac_toe_reinforcement_learner.html#train_and_test_the_rl) to the Jupyter Notebook html section that generates the results for this section.

 ## Performance improves over time